 Some reactor concepts, such as many of the molten salt designs, require a makeup supply of fresh slightly enriched to highly enriched fuel to operate, which make them unsuitable to work with used CANDU fuel directly (although they may be suitable for used LWR fuel).
 In this instance, used CANDU fuel would require blending with enriched uranium in order to create the correct fuel mixture of at least about 2 per cent enrichment.
 Many molten salt designs also use liquid fuels (e.g., fluoride salts), rather than the solid fuels used in current reactors.
 Designers claim that these types of fuel systems offer advantages over solid fuels, such as better reactivity control, deeper "burning" of actinides and preventing "meltdowns" (since the fuel is already in liquid form).
-However, the liquid fuel cycle tends to be much more complex and is not yet fully developed, and even designs with extensive previous analysis (e.g., the Oak Ridge National Laboratory's Molten Salt Breeder Reactor) have not resolved some associated fuel cycle uncertainties [EPRI, 2017].
+However, the liquid fuel cycle is more complex and is not yet fully developed, and even designs with extensive previous analysis (e.g., the Oak Ridge National Laboratory's Molten Salt Breeder Reactor) have not resolved some associated fuel cycle uncertainties [EPRI, 2017].

 Cost is also an important consideration.
-In order to be successfully deployed on a commercial basis, the life cycle cost of producing electricity with advanced reactors and fuel cycles must be lower than for other production methods, including current nuclear power plants and non-nuclear technologies.
+In order to be successfully deployed on a commercial basis, the life cycle cost of producing electricity with advanced reactors and fuel cycles must be lower than for other electricity production methods, including current nuclear power plants and non-nuclear technologies.
 A study published in 2013 by the OECD NEA [OECD/NEA, 2013a] looked at life cycle costs for various fuel cycle options and concluded that the once-through fuel cycle was the least expensive at this time.
 The life cycle costs include development, construction, operation, maintenance, decommissioning, and waste management related costs both for the power plant and for the associated fuel cycle facilities and transportation systems.
 Another study published by Idaho National Laboratory in 2017 provided the comprehensive set of cost data, along with processes and structures supporting the United States Department of Energy's ongoing evaluation of the advanced nuclear fuel cycles [INL, 2017].
-Other studies, such as [INL, 2012], have examined the detailed cost estimates for constructing and operating various types of advanced reactors.